schoenemeyer/abaqus-2016-in-Azure/README.md

-# CAE Tools in Azure Introduction
+# CAE Tools in Azure

 Various CAE Tools are available from Dassault-Systemes as described in [https://www.3ds.com/products-services/simulia/products/]